Riteshm1827/e-commerce-website/README.md

 7. Open your browser and go to `http://localhost:3000` to use the application.

 ## Usage
-- **User Registration & Login**: Users can sign up and log in to their accounts.
 - **Product Browsing**: View and search for products in different categories.
 - **Cart Management**: Add or remove products from the shopping cart.
-- **Checkout & Payment**: Complete purchases securely using integrated payment gateways.
-- **Admin Panel**: Manage products, categories, and customer orders.

 ## Contributing
 Contributions are welcome!
 Follow these steps to contribute: